Live · Updated 1 hour ago

 Where do trucking fleets save the most on diesel?

 States with the widest spread between cheap and expensive stations offer the most opportunity for fuel optimization.
-A fleet running through California, Pennsylvania, or Illinois can save $0.30–$0.65 per gallon by routing trucks to the right stations.
-ValveRide Flow automates this for enterprise fleets — applying contract discounts, IFTA tax differentials, and live pricing on every dispatch.
+A fleet running through California, Pennsylvania, or Illinois can save $0.30 to $0.65 per gallon by routing trucks to the right stations.
+ValveRide Flow automates this for enterprise fleets, applying contract discounts, IFTA tax differentials, and live pricing on every dispatch.

 Are these prices retail (cash) prices or contract prices?